CynicDog/cynicdog.github.io/_posts/2025-06-12-cli-sdk-in-devops.md

 * You can easily write reusable functions and compose modular workflows.
 * Exception handling is semantic and reliable, using specific exception classes instead of parsing error strings.

-### Key advantages of SDK over CLI for modularity and reusability:

-* **Object-oriented responses**: Work with structured data and methods instead of parsing text.
-* **Semantic error handling**: Catch and handle exceptions with clear classes.
-* **Reusable code**: Build modular functions and workflows that are easier to maintain.

-While CLI is simple to get started with, as your automation grows more complex, the SDK’s modularity and semantic features become invaluable for building maintainable and robust CI/CD pipelines.

 ### Files Are a Headache in DevOps

 When working with CLI-based workflows, managing configuration files (like YAML or JSON) is often a major part of the process.
 CLI commands typically rely on these files to specify deployment settings, job definitions, or environment configurations.